timlabs/uscode/United States Code/TITLE 42-THE PUBLIC HEALTH AND WELFARE/CHAPTER 035-PROGRAMS FOR OLDER AMERICANS/SUBCHAPTER II-ADMINISTRATION ON AGING/SUBCHAPTER II-ADMINISTRATION ON AGING.md

 * (B) The regional offices of the Administration shall be responsible for disseminating, and providing technical assistance regarding, the guidelines and information described in clauses (ii), (iii), and (v) of subparagraph (A) to State agencies, area agencies on aging, and persons that provide nutrition services under part C of subchapter III.

+* (C) The Assistant Secretary may provide technical assistance, including through the regional offices of the Administration, to State agencies, area agencies on aging, local government agencies, or leaders in age-friendly communities (as defined, for purposes of this subparagraph, in section 3013(c)(9) of this title) regarding—

+  * (i) dissemination of, or consideration of ways to implement, best practices and recommendations from the Interagency Coordinating Committee on Healthy Aging and Age-Friendly Communities established under section 3013(c) of this title; and

+  * (ii) methods for managing and coordinating existing programs to meet the needs of growing age-friendly communities.

-* (C) The officer or employee designated under subparagraph (A) shall—
+* (D) The officer or employee designated under subparagraph (A) shall—

   * (i) have expertise in nutrition, energy balance, and meal planning; and

-  * (ii)(I) be a registered dietitian;

-  * (II) be a credentialed nutrition professional; or
+  * (ii) be a registered dietitian or registered dietitian nutritionist.

-  * (III) have education and training that is substantially equivalent to the education and training for a registered dietitian or a credentialed nutrition professional.

 #### (b) Utilization of services and facilities of Federal and other public or nonprofit agencies; advance or reimbursement payments for such use
 * In administering the functions of the Administration under this chapter, the Assistant Secretary may utilize the services and facilities of any agency of the Federal Government and of any other public or nonprofit agency or organization, in accordance with agreements between the Assistant Secretary and the head thereof, and is authorized to pay therefor, in advance or by way of reimbursement, as may be provided in the agreement.